-Frontage Type Number of Units Number of Vacant Units Percentage of Vacant Units Primary (MTC5) 74 4 5.4% Secondary (MTC6) 189 32 16.9% Non-defined (excl.
-St Peter's Retail Park) 272 35 12.9% St Peter's Retail Park 10 0 0.0% Whole town centre (inc. St Peter's Retail Park) 545 71 13.0%
+Frontage Type Number of Units Number of Vacant Units Percentage of Vacant Units Primary (MTC5) 74 6 8.1% Secondary (MTC6) 189 32 16.9% Non-defined (excl.
+St Peter's Retail Park) 270 32 11.9% St Peter's Retail Park 11 0 0.0% Whole town centre (inc. St Peter's Retail Park) 544 70 12.9%

-(Mansfield District Council 2017)
+(Mansfield District Council 2018)

-Compared with the survey undertaken in 2016, the vacancy rate for the primary shopping area has stayed the same at 5.4%.
-It has increased in the secondary areas by 0.6% and within the non-defined areas by 0.4%.
+Compared with the survey undertaken in 2017, the vacancy rate for the primary shopping area has increased by 2.7%.
+It has stayed the same in the secondary areas at 16.9%, and decreased within the non-defined areas by 1.0%.
 St Peters Retail Park has complete occupancy.
-As a whole, the town centre vacancy rate has increased by 0.4% since 2016.
+As a whole, the town centre vacancy rate has decreased by 0.1% since 2017.

-The table below gives details of the properties which were found vacant during the audit carried out in March 2017.
-The table shows that there was approximately 11,083 sqm of vacant floorspace within the town centre.
-This total has increased by 1,709 sqm since 2016 which is negative for Mansfield town centre.
+The table below gives details of the properties which were found vacant during the audit carried out in March 2018.
+The table shows that there was approximately 14,042 sqm of vacant floorspace within the town centre.
+This total has increased by 2,959 sqm since 2017 which is negative for Mansfield town centre.
+A key new vacancy is the former Argos unit within the Rosemary Centre on Walkden Street.
 Please note that these figures have been approximated from the property boundary as displayed on an O/S plan.
 If more accurate information is required contact should be made with the agent or owner who is responsible for the property.